PrestaShop/prestashop.github.io/news/_posts/2020-10-09-how-to-write-a-new-ui-test.md

 const helper = require('@utils/helpers');
 ```

-Note: To find all the shortcuts you can use with module-alias, check the package.json file.
+Note: To find all shortcuts you can use with module-alias, check the package.json file.

 Once we included the helper, we are able to create the [`Mocha hooks`](https://mochajs.org/#hooks) functions inside our `describe`.